SELECT

 Is similar to GROUPING SETS () and aggregates the whole table as one single group. |

-If multiple hierarchical groupings are specified, separated by a comma, then the result is the set of all combinations of partial groupings (cross product).
+If multiple hierarchical groupings are specified as a comma-separated list, the result is the set of all combinations of partial groupings (cross product).
 For example, the expression ROLLUP(a,b),ROLLUP(x,y)

 results in 9 combinations.
 Starting with the subsets (a,b), (a), () and (x,y), (x), () you get the following combinations: (a,b,x,y), (a,b,x), (a,b), (a,x,y), (a,x), (a), (x,y), (x),().